 Although spring seems like a great time to pare down as you prepare for spring cleaning, winter is also a great time to purge your excess.
-Feng shui experts will tell you that clearing out clutter is a great way to unburden your life and add more energy to your home.
+Feng shui experts will tell you that clearing out clutter is a great way to unburden your life and add new, fresh energy to your home.

 New Year ready

-As part of preparing for the Lunar New Year, many Asian and Chinese prepare their home as they would for an important guest, taking time to do a thorough decluttering of old items, giving their home a deep cleaning, and adding auspicious decorations such as flowers and oranges.
-The home is given a thorough going-over so as to rid the house of old energy and prepare it for the new energy of the New Year.
+As part of preparing for the Lunar New Year, many Asians and Chinese prepare their home as they would for an important guest, taking time to do a thorough decluttering of old items, giving their home a deep cleaning, and adding auspicious decorations such as flowers and oranges.
+The home is given a thorough going-over to rid the house of old energy and prepare it for the new energy of the New Year.

 Broken equals broke

-Sweeping, dusting and cleaning are a key part of making the house ready for the Lunar New Year.
-In particular, it is the importance of cleaning the kitchen.
-In Chinese custom, the kitchen should be thoroughly cleaned, the pantry purged and restocked, and canisters refilled.
+One area is of particular cleaning important and that’s the kitchen.
+According to Chinese custom, the kitchen should be thoroughly cleaned, the pantry purged and restocked, and canisters refilled.
 New foods, such as nuts, sweets, and fruits are also purchased and put out for all to enjoy and to show abundance.